 Botanical name of Arabian or French lavender is Lavandula stoechas.
-It is a perennial ornamental and medicinal plant.
+It is a perennial ornamental, and medicinal plant.
 French lavender bears beautiful flowers which are bright purplish-pink.
 The flower blooms from mid-spring to autumn.
 French lavender is used for a folk medicine in many countries.
-The extract of flowers has antibacterial, antifungal and antioxidant properties.
+The extract of flowers has antibacterial, antifungal, and antioxidant properties.

 There are about 32 species of Lavandula which are distributed from the Canary Islands, Madeira, Mediterranean Basin, North Africa, South West Asia, Arabian Peninsula, and India.

 Lavandula stoechas is a native of the Mediterranean region.
 The plant grows to 0.8 m (2ft 7in) by 0.8 m (2ft 7in).
-Flowers are hermaphrodite having both male and female organs.
+Flowers are hermaphrodite having both male, and female organs.
 They are pollinated by insects.
-The dried plant and flowers are used for medicinal purpose.
+The dried plant, and flowers are used for medicinal purpose.
 The flowers have camphor like smell.

 The botanical name of Common lavender is Lavandula stoechas.
 It belongs to plant family Lamiaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants

 - Subkingdom: Tracheobionta – Vascular plants

 - Order: Lamiales